AakankshaBhardwaj/AakankshaBhardwaj.github.io/_posts/blog/2015-09-12-Invalid-authenticity-token.md

 ##STEPS:

-1) Protect from forgery method calls verify_authenticity_token.
+1) Protect from forgery method calls verify_authenticity_token method

 2) The request is verified.